phoenixframework/phoenix/guides/data_modelling/cross_context_boundaries.md

       cart
       |> Cart.changeset(attrs, scope)
       |> Ecto.Changeset.cast_assoc(:items, with: &CartItem.changeset/2)

-    Ecto.Multi.new()
-    |> Ecto.Multi.update(:cart, changeset)
-    |> Ecto.Multi.delete_all(:discarded_items, fn %{cart: cart} ->
+    Repo.transact(fn ->
+      with {:ok, cart} <- Repo.update(changeset),
-      from(i in CartItem, where: i.cart_id == ^cart.id and i.quantity == 0)
+           {_count, _cart_items} = Repo.delete_all(from(i in CartItem, where: i.cart_id == ^cart.id and i.quantity == 0)) do
+        {:ok, cart}
+      end
     end)
-    |> Repo.transact()
     |> case do
-      {:ok, %{cart: cart}} ->
+      {:ok, cart} ->
         broadcast_cart(scope, {:updated, cart})
         {:ok, cart}

-      {:error, :cart, changeset, _changes_so_far} ->
+      {:error, reason} ->
-        {:error, changeset}
+        {:error, reason}
     end
   end
 ```

 We started much like how our out-of-the-box code started – we take the cart struct and cast the user input to a cart changeset, except this time we use `Ecto.Changeset.cast_assoc/3` to cast the nested item data into `CartItem` changesets.
 Remember the [`<.inputs_for />`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#inputs_for/1) call in our cart form template?
 That hidden ID data is what allows Ecto's `cast_assoc` to map item data back to existing item associations in the cart.
-Next we use `Ecto.Multi.new/0`, which you may not have seen before.
-Ecto's `Multi` is a feature that allows lazily defining a chain of named operations to eventually execute inside a database transaction.
-Each operation in the multi chain receives the values from the previous steps and executes until a failed step is encountered.
-When an operation fails, the transaction is rolled back and an error is returned, otherwise the transaction is committed.

-For our multi operations, we start by issuing an update of our cart, which we named `:cart`.
-After the cart update is issued, we perform a multi `delete_all` operation, which takes the updated cart and applies our zero-quantity logic.
-We prune any items in the cart with zero quantity by returning an ecto query that finds all cart items for this cart with an empty quantity.
-Calling `Repo.transact/1` with our multi will execute the operations in a new transaction and we return the success or failure result to the caller just like the original function.
+Once the `changeset` is ready, we wrap everything in `Repo.transact/2` so the operations run safely as one.
+Inside the transaction, we update the cart using `Repo.update/1`.
+If the update succeeds, we follow up with a cleanup step using `Repo.delete_all/2` to remove any cart items with zero quantity.
+Running both steps in the same transaction prevents partial updates and keeps the cart data accurate.
+Finally, we broadcast the updated cart so that any connected LiveViews can instantly show the changes.

 Let's head back to the browser and try it out.
 Add a few products to your cart, update the quantities, and watch the values changes along with the price calculations.
 Setting any quantity to 0 will also remove the item.
 You can also try logging out and registering a new user to see how the carts are scoped to the current user.
 Pretty neat!